ScaryCon/First-Edition/README.md

 ### PRESENTERS

-Presenters can submit their requests via email by addind the presention or demonstration topic.
+Presenters can submit their requests via email by adding the presention or demonstration topic.
 The topics should be alligned with the Workshop Programme.